m-voit/concepts-of-programming-languages/study-project/paper.md

 JavaScript is a multi-paradigm programming language and a core technology of the internet.
 It is a general purpose programming language and runs in the browser as well as on the server.
 Despite often deceived as an object-oriented programming language, JavaScript also follows functional and imperative paradigms.
-JavaScript is also event-driven and has good support for asynchronous programming [moz01][ant16].
+JavaScript is also event-driven and has good support for asynchronous programming [moz01].

 Interestingly, the original plan of Netscape was to integrate Scheme, a Lisp dialect with functional paradigm, into their browser.
 But because of marketing reasons, it was decided, to create a new language with syntax similar to Java.
 Later the newly created language was called JavaScript and integrated into the Netscape browser.
-While being a new language, JavaScript has taken the functional concepts of Scheme and integrated them, beside the other supported paradigms.
+While being a new language, JavaScript has taken functional concepts of Scheme and integrated them in to the language, besides the imperative and object-oriented paradigms [ant16].

-However, to stay within the scope of this paper, the focus will be on the functional aspects of JavaScript, which will be presented in the following sections.
+However, to stay within the scope of this paper, the focus will be on the functional aspects of JavaScript.
+These will be presented in the following sections.

 ## Parser for boolean expressions